luckicode/cse15l-lab-reports-wi24/lab4.md

 ## Step 8: Run the tests, demonstrating that they now succeed ##

 Now we will run the tests again to show that our edit worked.
-We can go back to the previous compile command we used at the start by pressing the up arrow key twice `<UP>` `<UP>`, and then we click enter to compile.
-We then go back to the command to run the tests by pressing the up arrow key twice again `<UP>` `<UP>` and then click `<ENTER>` to run the command once we reach it This will run the test file `ListExamplesTests` and show us that the tests are now passing.
+We can go back to the previous compile command we used at the start by pressing the up arrow key twice `<UP>` `<UP>`, and then we click `<ENTER>` to compile.
+We then go back to the command to run the tests by pressing the up arrow key twice again `<UP>` `<UP>` and then click `<ENTER>` to run the command.
+This will run the test file `ListExamplesTests` and show us that the tests are now passing.

 ```
 [isrobles@ieng6-201]:lab7:108$ javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java